kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 where `~/path/to/nectar` must be replaced with a path to the Nectar core repo or an Nectar binary.

-## Option: Starting a Real Nectar Node
+## Optional: Starting a Real Nectar Node

 Alternatively, development sometimes calls for a real node, which has access to the actual Nectar network and its providers, such as integrated LLMs.